mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 160
 Jump Drive
 120
-Sensors

 2
 Weapons
 28
 Fuel Processor
 4

 a similar size.
-The auxiliary ship’s boat and G/ carrier on board, combined with a streamlined hull, allow the patrol corvette to pursue targets through atmospheres and down onto planetary surfaces,
+The auxiliary ship's boat and G/ carrier on board, combined with a streamlined hull, allow the patrol corvette to pursue targets through atmospheres and down onto planetary surfaces,